2023 – 2027 Financial Plan

 The budget is reviewed and updated by staff and Council and reviewed in an open public meeting on an annual basis.
 Each municipality in British Columbia must prepare a five-year financial plan, and update it every year.
 The Financial Plan must be adopted by Council in the form of a Bylaw on or before May 15.

-Approximately 2/3 of the average residential tax bill in Mackenzie is the municipal portion of taxes, with 1/3 being Regional District and education taxes collected on behalf of the Regional District of Fraser-Fort George (RDFFG) and the Province of British Columbia.
+Approximately 2/3 of the average residential tax bill in Mackenzie is the municipal portion of taxes, with 1/3 being taxes collected for other government agencies such as: School tax, BC Assessment, Municipal Finance Authority, Police Tax, Regional District and Regional Hospital.

 The District is responsible for maintaining an enormous quantity and variety of assets, ranging from major infrastructure such as roads and utilities, to items as small as the computers and telephones used by the District to provide service to the community.